 Joining the ANA Mileage Club is free, and incredibly rewarding from the get-go.
 Thanks to a whole ecosystem of activities, from dining and shopping to other partner services, earning miles is a piece of cake.

 But where it gets really interesting is in the award flights.
-ANA’s award chart is region-based, which means the number of miles required for a flight depends on the regions you’re traveling between, rather than being tied strictly to distance.
+ANA’s award chart is region-based, which means the number of miles required for a flight depends on the regions you’re traveling between, rather than being tied strictly to distance (though they do use a distance-based award chart that is specific for round-the-world awards).
 This can lead to some sweet deals, especially on long-haul flights.
 For instance, you can book a round-trip ticket from the U.S. to Japan in business class, in some cases for less than half the miles than many other airlines.

 ANA has some screaming deals, but you don’t have to use ANA miles to fly on an ANA plane.
 Plenty of its Star Alliance partners offer competitive — even, at times, ridiculously low — prices for ANA fares.
 We’ll examine those in a minute.